 When an individual receives a withhold of adjudication in a matter, they can apply to have their record sealed.
 If the charges are dropped, or a nolle prosse, no file, dismissal or NOT GUILTY is entered in the case, a person may have their record expunged.
 The difference?

 If I had my record sealed, can I still get it expunged?

 Yes, you can apply if you had your record sealed at least ten years ago.
 If you received a withhold of adjudication or some other result that was not a dismissal of the charges prior to trial, you should contact Inskeep Law LLC to get your sealed record expunged.
 If you originally had your record sealed when the charges were dismissed prior to trial, it most likely should have been expunged.
-In this case, you do not need to wait ten years to apply, contact Inskeep Law LLC immediately.
+In this case, you do not need to wait ten years to apply, Call or email Inskeep Law LLC immediately.

 How long does it take?

 The process has two parts.
 Part one requires the prosecutor in your judicial circuit to review the application and sign off on the eligibility of the individual to apply to the FDLE.
 This process takes anywhere from approximately two to seven months, depending on the jurisdiction.
 The next part is sending it to FDLE and waiting for the certificate of eligibility needed to proceed to a final hearing.
 This takes another six months on average.
 The entire process takes 9 months to one year.